iwfan/react-boilerplate/README.md

 - 🎯 Code quality with ESLint and Prettier
 - 📊 Bundle analysis
 - 🌐 Internationalization with i18next
-- 🚦 Git hooks and commit lint (coming soon)
+- 🚦 Git hooks and commit lint
-- 📦 Semantic Release (coming soon)

 ## 🔧 Prerequisites